The Snuts talk new single ‘Gloria’ and rekindling their roots in the indie scene

-The Snuts have announced their new single ‘Gloria’, and explained to NME how the single marks a new chapter for the band and why they decided to split from their record label.
+The Snuts have announced their new single ‘Gloria’, and explained to NME how it marks a new chapter for the band and the reasons behind their split from their record label.

-“It’s been one of my favourite tracks that we’ve done to date,” said Cochrane of venturing outside of his comfort zone with ‘Gloria’ by harnessing a more optimistic message than he’s used to.
+“It’s been one of my favourite tracks that we’ve done to date,” said Cochrane of venturing outside of his comfort zone with ‘Gloria’, and harnessing a more optimistic message than he’s used to.
 “What I tried to do was create this classic love song – just celebrate the happy things that come in relationships, you know?”

 “In music nowadays, there are so many heartbreak songs, but certainly with the music that I love — the golden oldies and stuff —they’re all super pure love songs,” he added.
 “I wanted to really try and capture the light and the beauty in that mundane, ordinary side of being in a relationship.”